JKGu/MorphLib/README.txt

 Given N images, the time complexity is O(N) and space complexity is O(1).
 Assuming the alpha is linear, main.cpp will always produce an accurate "average" result.

-There is a ready-to-use x64 exectuable release in the x64/release folder.
+There is a ready-to-use x64 exectuable release in the release folder.

 Limitations: it assumes that all inputs are valid and the working directory is correctly set.
 It does not do much handling error exceptions.